• Products

 4. Select Next.

 5. Enter (or edit) three Training phrases.
-Find out how to train your virtual agent to recognize an intent.
+Find out how to train your virtual service agent to recognize an intent.

 6. Select Create.